REVIEW | The Dover Quartet flexes their brawn at the Women’s Musical Club of Toronto

-By Member on October 21, 2014
+By Member on November 11, 2014

 CRITIC’S PICKS | 10 Musical Outings You Absolutely Must Do This Week

-Our weekly Critic’s Picks are a fully curated list of some of the best concerts happening now through the end of the week.
+Musical Toronto’s weekly Critic’s Picks are a fully curated list of some of the best concerts happening now through the end of the week.
 Of course this is not to say we are the provocateurs of taste, but simply seek to provide a good weekly summary.
 For a look at the full breadth of what’s available in and around Toronto, check out the comprehensive concert listings from our friends at Wholenote Magazine

-By admin on October 19, 2014
+By Member on November 5, 2014